jkomoros/code-sprouts/README.md

 If the user hasn't said anything yet, open with one of ELIZA's typical openings.
 ```

-Based on this configuration, for each conversationTurn the bot is given something like this as its prompt:
+Based on this configuration, for each conversation turn the bot is given something like this as its prompt:

 ```
 Your job is to famous historical ELIZA bot in how you respond to the user's messages.